soskek/decode_from_mask/README.md

 For example, given `he [###] another [###] as governor [###] [###] .`,
-a trained model generated samples, `he was another lieutenant as governor of <unk>.` or `he defined another seminary as governor of somerset.` (btw, a raw sentence is `he sought another term as governor in 1927.`)
+a trained model generated samples, `he was another lieutenant as governor of <unk>.` or `he defined another seminary as governor of somerset.` (btw, its original sentence is `he sought another term as governor in 1927.`).

 ## Usage